What motivates us to do right? Doing right because it's the right thing to do seems to be going out of fashion.

 School administrators do "what's right" by quietly telling teachers not to suspend students.
 It causes too much negative publicity.

 Thousands of immigrants of all faiths flock to America to practice religious freedom.
 Yet organizations like the ACLU say they're doing "what's right" by systematically suing groups that display or use Judeo-Christian symbols or deign to pray (voluntarily) in places other than churches or synagogues.
-On the other hand, the ACLU hands out the Qur'an to Muslims in jail.
-(They don't hand out Bibles.)
+The ACLU hands out the Qur'an to Muslims in jail.

 It's illegal to ship a pregnant lobster, let alone kill it.
 But we do "what's right" in allowing abortions when millions of people who can't have children are paying exorbitant prices to adopt children from overseas.